 - I think FODMAP is a great alternative approach for people who suffer from any type of GI intolerance or upset.
-They draw water into the intestine is what leads to the feeling of “bloating”, and also are rapidly fermented in our large intestine which can lead to gas and abdominal/stomach pain.
+FODMAPs draw water into the intestine, which is what leads to the feeling of “bloating”, and are also rapidly fermented in our large intestine which can lead to gas and abdominal/stomach pain.
 Not everyone is so sensitive to FODMAPs though, so I don’t necessarily think a low-FODMAP diet is best for everyone to follow.
 It’s predominantly recommended for those with IBD or IBS.
 Additionally, it isn’t intended to be followed “long term”.
 The recommendation is 8 weeks.
 After than initial period of time, you are able to reintroduce FODMAP foods into your diet to your personal tolerance.
-My biggest concerns with low-FODMAP is the risk for lower fiber intake – but if you’re vigilant to make sure you are including more higher fiber low-FODMAP foods, you should be good.
+If you do have a condition such as IBD or IBS, I can’t recommend enough to find a practitioner or dietitian that is knowledgeable and well-versed on how to appropriately carry out a low FODMAP diet.

 I’m a busy stay at home mom; I want to eat PFC but I’m finding it hard.
 What is an easy PFC snack or lunch idea that I can incorporate?

 - Sometimes i think it’s easiest to have lists of each nutrient, that way you can just mix and match with whatever you’ve got on hand!

 - Protein: eggs, grilled/baked chicken, turkey, beef, pork, salmon, shrimp; nitrate free deli turkey, plain greek yogurt, canned tuna/salmon, organic string cheese

 - Fat: peanut/almond butter, nuts/seeds like almonds, cashews, chia, hemp; avocado, ghee, butter, olive oil, avocado oil, coconut oil